slouchart/envwrapper/README.md

 }
 ```

-A bundle basically collects all envvars marked as 'bundled' under its name into a dict keyed by envvars names in lowercase.
+A bundle basically collects all envvars marked as "bundled" under its name into a dict keyed by envvars names in lowercase.
 Note that unbundled variables are still available:
 ``` python
 >>> print(env.FOO, env.SPAM)